|Statue of St. Angela Merici|

 Photo by Luigi Chiesa

 Saint Angela Merici was one of the first people who wanted poor people to get a good education.
 That might sound strange today, particularly in the U.S. and other countries where there is free public education, but it was a new idea when she was alive.
-Today, make a donation to your parish school’s scholarship fund to help a poor family give their child a Catholic education.
+This week is Catholic Schools Week in the U.S. Make a donation to your parish school’s scholarship fund to help a poor family give their child a Catholic education.
 Any amount will help.
 (If your parish does not have a school, contact your diocese to find one in an area where they may be people in need).